Convergence and efficiency proof of quantum imaginary time evolution for bounded order systems: Introduction

-In this article, we will address these open questions.
+In this article, we will address some of the above mentioned open questions surrounding convergence guarantees, convergence rate, and compilability of quantum ITE.
 We will show that quantum ITE retains the exponential convergence observed in lattice theories and that this leads to bounds on the evolution time which are linear in the inverse energy gap.
-Furthermore, we will show that the evolution time is linear in the number of qubits and that no critical slowing down can occur during the evolution.
+Furthermore, we will show that the evolution time is linear in the number of qubits -- even for exponentially small initial fidelities -- and that no critical slowing down can occur during the evolution.
 These results are independent of the quantum circuit compilation process which may not be efficiently possible.
-However, if the system has bounded order and the individual terms of the Hamiltonian are growing no worse than polynomially in norm, then we will show that the ITE can be compiled into a PQC of polynomial depth (in the number of qubits and the inverse energy gap), and that the parameters can be found with polynomial cost.
+However, if the Hamiltonian has bounded order and its coefficients have polynomial growth scaling, then we will show that the ITE can be compiled into a PQC of polynomial depth (in the number of qubits and the inverse energy gap), and that the parameters can be found with polynomial cost.
 Thus, we will prove the efficiency of quantum computations for a large class of bounded order systems which includes many physical and chemical systems, as well as QML and combinatorial optimisation problems.

+More precisely, we will prove our main results as summarised in \autoref{thm:main}. \begin{theorem} The imaginary time evolution converges with probability $1$ to a state in the lowest energy eigenspace up to bounded error in linear time with respect to the number of qubits and inverse energy gap.

+Furthermore, the imaginary time evolution for bounded order systems (defined in Complexity Analysis section) can be compiled into a quantum circuit of polynomial depth in the number of qubits and the compilation cost scales polynomially in the number of qubits and inverse energy gap. \end{theorem} The ingredients for the proof of \autoref{thm:main} are split into two categories: General Convergence Results and Complexity Analysis.
+For the convergence results, we will not consider any means of implementing the ITE, but instead assume that it is possible.
+We will only discuss circuit compilation in the Complexity Analysis section.
+Finally, we will provide an explicit Single-Qubit Example highlighting the compilation procedure.